The Island Paradise of Caye Caulker, Belize

 Iguana Reef Inn

 One of the best places to watch a sunset is at Iguana Reef Inn.
 Grab a beverage at the bar, although not required, before taking a seat along the shoreline.
-Keep an eye out for stingrays, pelicans, tarpons, and nurse sharks along the shoreline.
+Keep an eye out for stingrays, pelicans, tarpons, and nurse sharks.

-Next to the pier is a habitat formed by ropes where bright yellow and dark brown seahorses frequent in the late afternoon.
-Don't get discouraged if you can't find them right away since the window of opportunity is small.
-A wild sighting of these camouflage creatures is worth the effort!
+Next to the pier is a rope habitat where bright yellow and dark brown seahorses frequent in the late afternoon.
+Don't get discouraged if you can't locate any right away because these camouflage creatures are experts at hide and seek.
+The window of opportunity for a sighting is small, but worth the effort!

 Kayaking